- Who do you support with your international scholarships?

 Members of the Selection Committees may vary from one university to another but will usually include one or more professors of the student’s chosen field of study or research and the director and responsible persons of the Swiss universities Mobility Departments.

-Final decision will be taken by our Council of Foundation and shall be communicated to the selected students by the end of May 2019.
+Final decision will be taken by our Council of Foundation and shall be communicated to the selected students by May 20, 2020.

 Selected students and research fellows are requested to use the allocated funds exclusively for the purpose granted to them.